Concentrations and/or loads of bio-stimulatory substances (inorganic nutrients) in Delta waters is reduced.

 - Concentrations and/or loads of bio-stimulatory substances at Delta water quality monitoring locations, evaluated annually.

-Nutrient sampling and testing is conducted by United States Geological Survey (USGS).
+Nutrient sampling and testing is conducted by USGS.
 The sampling starts in the lower Sacramento River and extends to South San Francisco Bay.
-There is no sampling conducted in the San Joaquin River.
-Currently, there is no target for this performance measure.
-The target is dependent on the findings of the Delta Nutrient Research Plan.

 Bio-stimulatory substances are inorganic nutrients that are an essential part of the ecosystem and include: Ammonium (NH4), Nitrate (NO3), Phosphate (PO4).